iRootTsar/reggit/README.md

 ## Run

+All commands to run can be run from project root folder, check package.json in project root folder.
+For running individually you can check the commands or do as following:

 Postgresql & Docker for local db: "docker-compose -f docker-compose.yml up" and to remove "docker-compose -f docker-compose.yml down"

 .net api: "cd api" -> "dotnet watch" for hot reload.

 If Metro bundler server doesn't automatically start you can run;
-Metro bundler server: "cd mobile" -> "npx react-native start" or "npx react-native start --reset-cache" to start Metro bundler server.
+Metro bundler server: "cd mobile" -> "yarn start".
 This is mostly used for android app when run with the command below.

-Android: npx react-native run-android

-iOS: npx react-native run-ios

-- iOS runs best when ran from Xcode.
+Android: yarn android

+iOS: "yarn ios" or yarn ios-pro" for 14 pro

 Web: yarn start